-- Communication with other persons;
+- Communication with other candidates;

-- Illegal use of any material and devices other than those listed in Article 24 of this Rulebook;
+- Illegal use of any materialand devices other than those listed in Article 24;

 - Behavior that disturbs other candidates.

-When an Examination Commission member or a supervisor, during the professional examination, establishes that candidate has breached discipline, he/she shall suspend the candidate from the examination.
+When an Examination Commission member or a supervisor, during the professional-expert examination, establishes that candidate has breached discipline, he/she shall suspend the candidate from the examination.